Southwest Rural Health Research Center

 Mental Health Services: The Effect of Variations in State Policies

 This study will identify variations in state licensure and payment or coverage polices and examine the effect of these variations on the availability of mental health services in rural areas.

-Topics: Health policy, Health services, Mental health
+Topics: Health services, Mental and behavioral health

 Chronic Disease Management in Rural Areas: Examination of Medicare and Medicaid Managed Care Programs